singularityhub/builders/docs/index.md

 For the above, the user **could** define the `SINGULARITY_COMMIT` in the config.json file if he wanted a particular commit of the software, but it's not required.

 And there we have it!
+Any variables that you add as metadata will be sent to your instance, so for example, you would retrieve them as above in your run.sh (the main entrypoint for your builder) script.

 ### 4. Understand how to customize
 This means that you will be good to start off with one of the already